 Current climate projections emphasize increased duration and intensity of drought events in California which may act as critical tipping points in grassland ecosystems (Shaw et al. 2009, Pierce et al. 2012, Prugh et al. 2018).
 To maintain system resilience in coming decades, land managers have increasingly emphasized certain targets — such as establishment of native species and reduction in invasive species abundance — to promote key ecosystem services.
 However, it is unclear if prior definitions of core species groups adequately capture vegetation responses under novel conditions, and how multiple drivers interact to control community composition.
 Will extreme climatic events stymie existing management efforts in this system?
 Or can severe droughts present an opportunity for targeted treatments?

-From 2011-2014, California experienced the driest period in recorded history, producing shifts in species abundances in grassland systems that are thought to be mediated by a suite of biotic and abiotic interactions (Prugh et al. 2018).
+From 2011-2014, California experienced the driest period in recorded history, producing shifts in species abundances in grassland systems (Prugh et al. 2018).
 Given the complexity of processes in California annual grasslands, a redefinition species groups in a drought context is likely needed to accurately assess how climate interacts with multiple drivers, such as competitor identity, temporal priority, and recruitment dynamics.
 Previous research in Meditteranean and semi-arid grasslands has shown that algorithmic partitioning methods may be useful in determining species response groups and major patterns of community change in a novel context (Bagchi et al. 2012, Stein et al. 2016).

 Here, we assess interactions between community assembly and climatic variation on vegetation composition in California annual grasslands across a 10-year period encompassing extreme drought and potential recovery.
 Using data from experimental plantings of three key grassland species groups – naturalized annual, native perennial, and invasive annual grasses — we test key assumptions of grassland community dynamics under extreme drought stress.
 Specifically, we aim to identify (1) the species groups that best partition compositional change, and (2) how drought interacts with other drivers of vegetation turnover — assembly order and biotic resistance — to affect community composition.